sebdah/dynamic-dynamodb/README.md

     DynamoDB settings:
       -r REGION, --region REGION
-                            AWS region to operate in
-      -t TABLE_NAME, --table-name TABLE_NAME
+                            AWS region to operate in (default: us-east-1) -t TABLE_NAME, --table-name TABLE_NAME
                             How many percent should we decrease the read units with?